 Online video is becoming the most consumed content format around, bypassing blog posts, articles and infographics.

-The introduction of auto-play on social networks like Facebook has made engaging with video even easier.
-In fact, by 2019, Cisco predicts video will make up 80 per cent of all internet traffic.
+The introduction of auto-play on social networks like LinkedIn has made engaging with video even easier.
+In fact, Cisco predicts video will make up 80 per cent of all internet traffic by 2019.

-But, what does this mean for B2B marketing?
+But what does this mean for B2B marketing?

 According to Forbes, embedding videos on landing pages can increase conversion rates by 80 per cent, and 59 per cent of company decision makers would rather watch a video than read an article or blog post.

 It’s pretty clear that video is only going to become a more important tool for B2B marketers.
 So, why are so many brands still getting it so wrong?

 To make sure your video venture pays off, we’ve compiled this list of tips to consider when creating a B2B video.

 Don’t create a video for the sake of it